 The global picture

-The current global trade capacity constraints are caused by four main factors:
+The current global trade capacity constraints are caused by three main factors:

 1. Demand for RoRo ocean transport outweighing supply - The demand for RoRo capacity continues to outweigh supply.
 This is particularly true for High and Heavy where we are seeing strong Agricultural, Mining and Truck segments.
 Whilst global LV/car sales have not yet returned to pre-COVID levels, ocean capacity constraints are also prevalent in this segment due to the lost capacity that is driven by port congestion, and changes in global sourcing of finished vehicles, such as China recently becoming a net exporter of cars, and more, the world’s largest exporter of cars.

 2. Port Congestion - Waiting times and delays in ports continue to have a materially negative impact on capacity.
 As waiting times in ports increase or remain consistently high, capacity shrinks.
 The underlying reasons for the congestion are changing, ranging from pent-up post COVID demand to COVID related labor shortages, the impact of the Russia-Ukraine conflict, stretched inland capabilities unable to absorb new/increased flows of inbound cargoes, and new biosecurity risks.
 The constant that remains is that port congestion and vessel delays are continuing to impact our industry and will keep doing so in the foreseeable future.
 Solving and/or reducing port congestion will help to better balance global supply and demand and currently remains one of the key challenges for the RoRo industry.